Bio

 Desktop Software

-As fun as that was, the technology used was standing still (C , FORTRAN) so I joined Notifer Fire Systems and moved into Desktop development using C# and WPF.
+As fun as that was, the technology used was standing still (C , FORTRAN) so I joined Notifier Fire Systems and moved into desktop development using C# and WPF.
 Here I developed a software suite of applications that were used to calculate the optimum loop layout for fire alarm systems and minimum safe battery requirements.
 This role also involved some hardware integration, communicating with the fire panels and attached devices using RS232.

 Web Development